 The per-share loss was also less painful than expected, at only 22 cents, with the company also announcing that cash on hand climbed to $2.9 billion.

 But then there’s the bad news.
-Not only did total subscribers slip to 79 million, those above numbers also highlight the atrocious year that RIM has had.
+Not only did total subscribers slip to 79 billion, those above numbers also highlight the atrocious year that RIM has had.
 Quarterly revenue was down 47 per cent from a year earlier, when the company posted an adjusted profit of $1.27 per share.
 How quickly things can change.

 RIM executives can’t be done with 2012 fast enough, with the light at the end of a disastrous year coming on Jan.
 30, when the new, all-touch-screen BlackBerry 10 device will make its long-awaited debut.
 It’ll be followed shortly thereafter by a QWERTY keyboard model.